|

 to this method.
 But every ten year we update the curriculum to keep

 the good things and add modern insights and societal demands.
+Even if there is no direct need

 for a change, we modernize it to “shake up the tree”.
 The effect is